tom-power/cotw-trophy-viewer/README.md

 # COTW trophy viewer

-Wanted a quick overview of what I had/didn't have in my trophy lodges, lots copied from these (thank you!):
+Wanted a quick overview of what I had/didn't have in my trophy lodges.

+Lots copied from these (thank you!):

 - [cotw-harvest-tracker](https://github.com/LordHansCapon/cotw-harvest-tracker)
 - [animal-population-changer](https://github.com/cpypasta/apc)